kaboomcrew/Farming-simulator/README.md

 ## how to play
-Simply download the .html code, found in The "Code" Folder Then, double click the file in your file explorer
+Simply download the .html code, found in The "Code" Folder Then, double click the file in your file explorer.
 You can now even play off-line!